Antony007/ADNCryptor/README.md

 A simple to use wrapper for [Crypto++](https://github.com/weidai11/cryptopp).
 This is intened for developers who want to get started with encryption as soon as possible without going through [Crypto++](https://github.com/weidai11/cryptopp) extensive documentation.

+### Features
+- RSA keys creation
+- String encryption using RSA keys
+- AES and XOR encryption
+- Other encryption methods supported by [Crypto++](https://github.com/weidai11/cryptopp) can be easily incorporated.

 ### Build Instructions

 This project depends upon [Crypto++](https://github.com/weidai11/cryptopp).
 You will have to first build [Crypto++](https://github.com/weidai11/cryptopp) and link this project against it and build.